DED9

 taskkill / IM notepad.exe / F

 If you are sure you want to terminate a process and do not want any data stored in the application, you must use the / F switch to end the execution of an application.
-If you do not use the / F switch to complete a process in the above command, a request to save the changes will appear in a document, and the process or program will not end.
-The / IM switch in the above command is called Image Name, and the name of the program to be terminated will appear with it.
+If you do not use the /F switch to complete the process in the command above, a prompt to save changes will appear in the document, and the method or program will not end.
+The /IM switch in the above command is called Image Name, and the program name to terminate appears with it.

 Figure 3

 Other commands are used to monitor systems.
-For example, network and security experts use the net statistics workstation command to view information about client software installed on a plan and the number of requests sent to access network resources.
+For example, network and security experts use the netstat command to view information about client software installed on a system and the number of requests sent to access network resources.
 For example, you can view information about each failed request to access resources on the network with that command.

-View a list of users: One of the most important things you should do as a security expert is constantly monitoring users, groups, and shared resources.
-You can use the net user command to view a list of user accounts in the system, as shown in Figure 4.
+View a list of users: One of the most important things you should do as a security expert is to monitor users, groups, and shared resources constantly.
+You can use the net user command to list user accounts on the system, as shown in Figure 4.

 Figure 4

-If you need to get more detailed information about shared groups and folders in a system, the net localgroup command is here.
-This command shows a list of shared resources in the design and their location on a local disk.
+If you need more detailed information about shared groups and folders in a system, use the net localgroup command.
+This command lists shared resources in the design and their locations on a local disk.
 In Figure 5, you can see a summary of the information displayed by the above command.

 Figure 5